 “But, I learned as he grew that his strong will benefited him in the long run,” Darlyne told me.
 I believed her.

 A scrawny high schooler, John was told he'd never make it in the Marines.
 So he joined.
 He not only made it, but he also graduated top of his class.
 In the military, he stayed true to God, even when alcohol and women were readily available to him.
 All through life, he's lived as a man of honor and excels in his work.
 His strong will has taken him far.

 This, of course, wasn't comforting as I dealt with my own strong-willed child.
-Leslie was a sweet baby doll her first year of life, but things changed once she turned two.
+Leslie was a sweet baby doll her first year of life, but things changed once she turned 2.
 She'd have tantrums if she didn't get her way.
 She would hide behind me and refuse to talk when people approached her.
 If I gave her a blue cup, she'd wanted the red one.
 If I offered a cookie, she'd want a cracker, and vice versa.
 Each day was a battle—my will against hers.
 I loved my child, but there were days when I didn't like her that much.